×

 Are common prescription medications available in Galway?

 "Yes, common prescription medications are available in Galway.
 You can find them at local pharmacies, also known as chemists, throughout the city.
 These pharmacies carry a wide range of prescription medications for various health conditions, including antibiotics, pain relievers, and medications for chronic illnesses.
 To obtain prescription medications, you will need a valid prescription from a registered medical practitioner in Ireland.
 Some pharmacies also offer over-the-counter medications for minor ailments.
-It is essential to consult with a healthcare professional before taking any medication," said one expat.
+It is essential to consult with a healthcare professional before taking any medication," commented one expat living in Galway, Ireland.

 "Yes most but not all medicines are available.
 Even with a medical card you must pay.
 Prescriptions are needed for almost everything as pharmacists here do not appear to have the same capabilities as in France or Germany.
-My hayfever medicine is sent from Germany as unavailable here," remarked one expat in Galway.
+My hayfever medicine is sent from Germany as unavailable here," wrote one expat.

 Do you have anything more to add about local medical facilities in Galway?